 The misfortune of every literature student or bibliophile is that we cannot remember everything we have ever read.
-We can immediately recognize a book we have read by its title or the covers, but the characters or plot become blurred with time, especially is the book has not left that big of an impression on us.
+We can immediately recognize a book we have read by its title or the covers, but the characters or plot become blurred with time, especially if the book has not left that big of an impression on us.

 There is, however, a creative and practical solution to this – summarizing a book in a mind map!
 It will help you recall details of a book you have read years ago just by a glance at the map.
 The implications are that mind maps are a perfect solution for literature teachers as well.
 They come extra-handy, especially for plays – there are many characters and it is super-easy to mix them up even while reading the play.
-Needless to ask how many characters from Hamlet you remember (apart from the protagonist for obvious reasons).
-We have all read it or at least heard about it, but only few of us would remember more than its most-quoted line "To be or not to be".
+Needless to ask how many characters from Hamlet do you remember (apart from the protagonist for obvious reasons).
+We have all read it or at least heard about it, but only a few of us would remember more than its most-quoted line “To be or not to be”.

 Step #1 – Read the book with the pencil strategy

 If you want to have a detailed and thorough mind map, a close reading of the book is a must.
 Practice the pencil strategy next time you read a book and use different symbols for different purposes.
 For example: underline the important sentences, put a question mark on parts that puzzle you, circle key vocabulary words you might use in the mind map, or put a tick on parts that helped you understand the text better.

 Practicing this strategy will significantly improve and enhance your reading comprehension level.
 It will also help you prioritize what is worth including in the mind map, and whatnot.
 If you have the time, it can be even more interesting to read the same book with a friend and then compare and discuss the results from your pencil strategy.